lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 show primary keys [in account/database/schema/table/view ...]; -- list pks in scope describe table/view ... [type = columns/stage]; -- can use describe table for view, and vise versa

+describe search optimization on ...; -- shows search optimization info for a table and its cols

+-- dynamic tables
+-- Dynamic tables are updated as underlying database objects change.
+-- Change tracking must be enabled on all its underlying objects.
+-- Snowflake will attempt to enable change tracking on all underlying objects, when a dynamic table is created.
+-- min lag behind base table could be 1 min
+-- If the dynamic table A depends on dynamic table B, -- the min lag for A must >= the lag for B. create dynamic table ...; -- need to have "create dynamic table" privilege on the schema alter dynamic table ... suspend/resume; -- suspend/resume its refresh, and dynamic tables that rely on it alter dynamic table ... refresh; -- can also refresh it even if its suspended alter dynamic table ... set ...; -- need "operate" privilege on the table to alter it describe dynamic table ...; -- need "monitor" privilege on the table drop dynamic table ...; -- your role must be its owner show dynamic tables ...; -- list the dynamic tables you have access to (have monitor privilege on them)

+-- external table

 ```

 ## Functions, Procedures, & Scripting